- Buy your Parking Permit!

 Blue Line Park n' Ride

-Days of Service: Monday - Friday during Spring and Fall semesters.
+Days of Service: Monday - Friday during Fall semester.
 No service during Intersession service or Holidays.

 Hours of Service: 7:15 AM - 6:00 PM